Where to eat Thanksgiving dinner in New York City

 All meals will be served on Nov 22.
 Reservations are required.
 Beverages, tax and gratuity not included.

-RECOMMENDED: Thanksgiving in New York guide
+RECOMMENDED: 2013 NYC Thanksgiving guide

 Claim one of the picnic tables for a Southern-style turkey throwdown at Elizabeth Karmel’s popular meat-by-the-pound honky-tonk.